farao-community/farao-community.github.io/pages/docs/input-data/crac/csa.md

 valid `ContingencyEquipment`, i.e. having `Equipment` pointing to an existing network element and a `contingentStatus` being `outOfService`.
 A contingency with no associated `ContingencyEquipment` will be ignored.

+> - The contingency can still be imported if `normalMustStudy` is set to `false` if the contingency is also defined in
+    the SSI profile with its field `mustStudy` set to `true`.
-> The network elements must be defined in the CGMES.
+> - The network elements must be defined in the CGMES.

 From the `OrdinaryContingency` / `ExceptionalContingency` / `OutOfRangeContingency` object, the `mRID` is used as the contingency's identifier.
 Besides, the `EquipmentOperator` is converted to a friendly name and concatenated with the